Increase ivf success rate3 things you can do to improve your ivf success rate

 We are designed to live in the moment, not the future.
 Wellbeing means being in the moment.
 Come back to the here and now.
 Recognise, from the moment of embryo transfer, that you are pregnant.
 Be with yourself and your body in that.
 Visualise your body doing exactly what you want it to do.
 This can help you turn the Two Week Wait in to a Two Week Thrive.

 I created a resource to help you do just that, turn the Two Week Wait in to a Two Week Thrive.
-It’s a printable journal to help you stay present in each day.
+It’s a printable journal, audio recording and hypnosis track to help you stay present in each day.
 You can download it here.